r-lib/watcher/README.md

 Watch the File System for Changes

-R binding for ‘libfswatch’, a file system monitoring library.
+R binding for [libfswatch](https://emcrisostomo.github.io/fswatch/), a file system monitoring library.
 This uses an optimal event-driven API for each platform:

 - `ReadDirectoryChangesW` on Windows
 - `FSEvents` on MacOS